overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 * When the recorder encoded the key frame with presentation time stamp thats is equal to grater than split() timestamps.
 * When |max_file_size_bytes| is set, this flag is ignored.
 * [onVideoFileSplited](#onvideofilesplited) event will be fired.

+#### max_kbps notes

+increase the **max_kbps** of the encoder configuration may help the performance, but increase the video file size.

+* For video recording, we recommend using a value of higher than 8000.
+* For streaming, we recommend using a value smaller than 3000.

 ## StreamingVideoEncoderSettings Object